 Firstly, its server rack friendly dimensions mean that it won’t take up any unnecessary space in the office and ensures that you have quick and easy access to it, along with your most important hardware in an emergency.

-Secondly, this model has 8 outlets, and unlike the CyberPower CP600LCD, is capable of providing battery power to all of them when mains power is cut.
-Each of these has surge protection too, although most of them are a little too narrowly spaced for large headed plugs.
+Secondly, this model has 8 outlets, and unlike the CyberPower CP600LCD, it is capable of providing battery power to all of them when mains power is cut.
+Each of these has surge protection too, although most of them are a little too narrowly spaced for large-headed plugs.
 At half load, this UPS can provide power for around 13 minutes, so depending on the size and complexity of your setup, you may require multiple to ensure no data is lost.

 The LCD screen is used to display system information such as the input voltage, battery level, voltage regulator status, and power status.
 This screen can be rotated if you’re using a vertical racking system, and its brightness can be adjusted using the nearby dimmer switch.